davidxmoody/davidxmoody.com/src/posts/2014-09-25-the-growth-mindset-applied-to-my-life-part-2.md

 I was absolutely gutted when I didn't get a first class honours in my final exams.
 My *only* plan had been to stay for a fourth year at Cambridge.
 When that was no longer possible, I was stuck.
 I labelled myself as a "failure".
 It took me a long time to get over it.

-*[I left Cambridge just over three years ago.
+*[Note: I left Cambridge just over three years ago.
 I'm going to be skipping over a lot and focusing on the things important to this story.]*

 I stayed with my parents and spent a long time drifting with no clear purpose.
 I started to focus on non-career goals.
 I successfully lost a lot of weight (from 220lbs to 150lbs).
 I also learned to cook and passed my driving test.